paliAli/Nuptake_project/README.md

 The subfolders LAI and crop height contain LAI and crop height data, an R file for their processing, and created time series plots.

 ## GIS
-Contains the shapefiles of the field
+Contains the shapefiles of the field.

 ## GoogleEarthEngine
-Contains subfolders for each vegetation index, with the javascript code for their calculation, an R file for data processing, and created plots
+Contains subfolders for each vegetation index, with the javascript code for their calculation, an R file for data processing, and created plots.

 ## Isolab
-Contains data about nitrogen-15 and carbon-13 concentration in the samples and an R file for their processing
+Contains data about nitrogen-15 and carbon-13 concentration in the samples and an R file for their processing.

 ## Nuptake
-Contains an R file in which I calculated the nitrogen uptake from biomass weight and N concentration and analyzed the nitrogen uptake correlation with the measured vegetation indices (for both whole-field values and quadrant values) <br>
+Contains an R file in which I calculated the nitrogen uptake from biomass weight and N concentration and analyzed the nitrogen uptake correlation with the measured vegetation indices (for both whole-field values and quadrant values). <br>
-The subfolder results contain the correlation plots
+The subfolder results contains the correlation plots

 ## SPAD
 Contains measured values of chlorophyll content in leaves and its correlation with nitrogen uptake